maximevdesaintjean/FIJJJAL/pid/README.md

 ### Regulator PID
 This regulator is the most completed, we have the three actions. </br>
-We can cancel the stati error with the integrator, increase the dynamic and "boost" with the proportional.
+We can cancel the static error with the integrator, the derivator increase the dynamic and "boost" with the proportional.

 ## ESC mapping
+The ESC mapping is important because the PID can generate the output value different of the ESC input. </br>
+So, the principe is simple.
+We have two bounds: </br>
+1) The minimum value to send at the ESC, called *minBound* in the **pid.h**.
+2) The maximum value to send at the ESC, called *maxBound* in the **pid.h**.

+The both are determinated arbitrarily with tests.